[Paleopsych] Wired 13.02: Revenge of the Right Brain

 globe falls essentially to zero, as India becomes (by 2010) the

-country with the most English speakers in the world, and as
+country with the most English speakers in the world, and as developing

 nations continue to mint millions of extremely capable knowledge